dhenriquezr204/Iglesia-Vida-Web-App/README.md

 # IGLESIA-VIDA-WEB-APP

-This project was part of a capstone course at the University of Southern Mississippi Spring 2021 with the contribution of https://github.com/macabre-exe.
+This project was part of a capstone course at the University of Southern Mississippi Spring 2021.
+It was develped with the contribution of https://github.com/macabre-exe.

 # DESCRIPTION